202C-Pilot/202C-Master-Course/week03.md

 ## By Friday Night

-* Engage in a discussion by replying to the responses of some of your classmates in [Class Discussion 3.][CD3]
+* Engage in a discussion by replying to the responses of your classmates in [Class Discussion 3.][CD3]
 * Go to [Writing Activity 3][WA3], read the directions, and complete the activity assigned there.

 ## By Sunday Night